MarwanNaciri/denning_phenology_polar_bear/README.md

-This repository contains the data and code to reproduce the analyses and figures presented in 'Denning phenology mediates sea-ice loss impacts on early reproductive success in polar bears'.
+This repository contains the data and code to reproduce the analyses and plot the figures presented in 'Denning phenology mediates sea-ice loss impacts on early reproductive success in polar bears'.

 - PA_CR_phenology.Rmd is used to build and run the Bayesian path-analysis capture-recapture model presented in the main text.